Courses in Arabic, Chinese, Latin, Hebrew, Korean, Persian (Farsi), and FLIT Courses

 Students interested in teaching Spanish in the secondary schools should seek advisement as soon as possible.
 The Spanish Program currently offers a Subject Matter Program that has been approved by the California Commission on Teacher Credentialing and that meets the Subject Matter Competency Requirement for a Single Subject Credential.
 Students wishing to teach Spanish must choose the Language and Culture option of the major, which is designed to meet the requirements for the Single Subject Teaching Credential.
 For details on the Single Subject Credential program, see the Credentials and Department of Secondary Education sections in the Catalog.

 The Barbara Ann Ward Language Center

 The Barbara Ann Ward Language Center, located in Jerome Richfield (JR) 316, serves as a language acquisition and teaching-resource facility, primarily for the faculty and students of MCLL and the College of Humanities.
 Through multimedia, equipment, group and individual training available at the center, faculty and students are encouraged to use technology to enhance the language-acquisition experience.
-For more information, contact Director Patricia Miller at (818) 677-3452.
+For more information, contact Director Kenneth Luna at (818) 677-3452.